 “We are very excited and honored to be receive this national recognition,” said Jim Robbins, Board President of Georges River Land Trust.
 “We are so grateful to our members and volunteers who helped us reach this well-earned milestone.
 This is a tremendous accomplishment for the Georges River Land Trust.”

-Georges River Land Trust has been working to conserve the ecosystems and traditional heritage of the Georges River watershed region through permanent land protection, stewardship, education, and outdoor experiences for over a quarter of a century.
+Georges River Land Trust, based in Rockland, ME, has been working to conserve the ecosystems and traditional heritage of the Georges River watershed region through permanent land protection, stewardship, education, and outdoor experiences for over a quarter of a century.
 Accomplishments include more than 3,400 acres conserved and 50 miles of trails created in 14 towns along the St. George River.

-Georges River Land Trust is one of only 301 land trusts from across the country that has been awarded accreditation since the fall of 2008.
+Georges River Land Trust was awarded accreditation this December and is one of only 301 land trusts from across the country that has been awarded accreditation since the fall of 2008.
 Each accredited land trust must submit extensive documentation and undergo a rigorous review.
 This review process honors only land trusts with the most streamlined operations and effective land conservation.
 Accredited land trusts are authorized to display a seal indicating to the public that they meet national standards for excellence, uphold the public trust and ensure that conservation efforts are permanent.
 The seal is a mark of distinction in land conservation.

 “This round of accreditation decisions represents another significant milestone for the accreditation program; the 285 accredited land trusts account for three quarters of the 20,645,165 acres currently owned in fee or protected by a conservation easement held by a land trust,” said Commission Executive Director Tammara Van Ryn.
 “Accreditation provides the public with an assurance that, at the time of accreditation, land trusts meet high standards for quality and that the results of their conservation work are permanent.”